pace-neutrons/resolution_functions/docs/source/howtos/programmatic_query.rst

 How To Find the Configurations that Must be Chosen for a Model
 --------------------------------------------------------------

-To do this, the :term:`model` must already be known, either from prior knowledge or by browsing the :ref:`available models<how-to-model>`; without this decision made, the only option is use :ref:`howto-query-models-configs` which returns a table.
-Otherwise, the :term:`configurations<configuration>` can be retrieved using the :py:meth:`~resolution_functions.instrument.Instrument.possible_configurations_for_model`
+The :term:`configurations<configuration>` required by a given :term:`model` can be retrieved using the :py:meth:`~resolution_functions.instrument.Instrument.possible_configurations_for_model`
 method: